 Let’s get started with apples.
 Good round red apples.
 Actually, any variety will work.
 Just go with red apples, ok?
 So about 500gm of that, or lets say 2-3 medium-sized apples.

+Mix the butter and flour mixture gently with your fingers until well combined.
+Don’t knead.
 The resulting mixture will look like bread crumbs.
 In the above picture, there is slightly extra butter because I had a 108gm chunk and I added it all in.
 When you use just 100gm it will be drier and more crumb-like.